tabalinas/jssocials/README.md

 #### url :`String`

-A string specifying url to share. **window.location.href** used by default.
+A string specifying url to share.
+Value of `window.location.href` is used by default.

 #### text :`String`

 A string specifying text to share.
-The content of `<meta name="description">` or `<title>` used by default.
+The content of `<meta name="description">` or `<title>` (if first is missing) is used by default.

 #### showLabel :`true|false|function(screenWidth)`

 A boolean specifying whether to show the text on the share button.
-Also accepts function returning true|false depending on screen width for adaptive rendering.
-Read more in [Adaptiveness section](#adaptiveness)
+Also accepts function returning `true|false` depending on the screen width for adaptive rendering.
+Read more in [Adaptiveness](#adaptiveness) section.

 #### showCount :`true|false|"inside"|function(screenWidth)`

 A boolean or "inside" specifying whether and how to show share count.
-Also accepts function returning true|false|"inside" depending on screen width for adaptive rendering.
-Read more in [Adaptiveness section](#adaptiveness)
+Also accepts function returning `true|false|"inside"` depending on the screen width for adaptive rendering.
+Read more in [Adaptiveness](#adaptiveness) section.

 ### Methods